-Frequency Period Scope Method Content Yearly board of directors from January 1, Performance evaluation of individual directors Self-assessment of directors Performance assessment of individual directors: including management of the Company's goals and tasks, recognition of directors' responsibilities, level of participation in the operation of the Company, internal relationship management and communication, professional and continuing education of directors, and internal control.
+Frequency Period Scope Method Content Evaluation is made according to the performance of the Yearly board of directors from January 1, Performance evaluation of individual directors Self-assessment of directors Performance assessment of individual directors: including management of the Company's goals and tasks, recognition of directors' responsibilities, level of participation in the operation of the Company, internal relationship management and communication, professional and continuing education of directors, and internal control.
+2020 to December 31, 2020 Overall Board of Directors' performance evaluation Self-Assessment This includes the extent of participation in the Company's operations, the quality of decisions made by the Board of Directors, the composition and structure of the Board of Directors, the election and continuing education of directors, and internal control.